 EXPLORABLES

 With this explorable you can discover a variety of spatio-temporal patterns that can be generated with a very famous and simple autocatalytic reaction diffusion system known as the Gray-Scott model.
-In the model two substances $U$ and $V$ interact and diffuse in a two-dimensional container.
+In the model two substances UU and VV interact and diffuse in a two-dimensional container.
 Although only two types of simple reactions occur, the system generates a wealth of different stable and dynamic spatio-temporal patterns depending on system parameters.

 Keep on reading to learn a bit more about what’s going on.